parse-community/Parse-SDK-dotNET/README.md

 });
 ```

-`ApplicationIx` is your app's `ApplicationId` field from your Parse Server.
+`ApplicationId` is your app's `ApplicationId` field from your Parse Server.
 `WindowsKey` is your app's `DotNetKey` field from your Parse Server.
 `Server` is the full URL to your web-hosted Parse Server.